gvdongen/debs/README.md

 # Continue the implementation of `CartObject/checkout`
 1. If payment was success,
-	a.
-Call TicketObject/markAsSold for each ticket
+	1. Call TicketObject/markAsSold for each ticket
-	b.
-Clear the state
+	2. Clear the state
-	c.
-Return true (success)
+	3. Return true (success)
 2. Else return false (failure)

 # Implementing `CartObject/expireTicket`